Josh Klinghoffer: Dot Hacker (2008–present)

 Klinghoffer founded his own band, Dot Hacker, in 2008, where he holds the position of primary songwriter, singer, rhythm guitarist and pianist.
 The group is made up of former touring musicians for Gnarls Barkley.
 In 2012, they released their first full-length album, Inhibition.
 The title track to Inhibition was first played in a Bob Forrest radio show.
-A previously unreleased track, "Rewire", is also included in the digital-only 4-song Dot Hacker EP.
+A previously unreleased track, "Rewire", was also included in their digital-only 4-song self-titled EP.

-Dot Hacker released a two-album series in 2014, with 'How's Your Process (Work)' being released on July 1, 2014, and the second album, 'How's Your Process (Play)' being released on October 7, 2014.
-The band has played at The Chapel, San Francisco in July 2014 and are due to play in Los Angeles in August 2014.
+Dot Hacker released a two-album series in 2014, with How's Your Process?
+(Work) being released on July 1, 2014, and the second album, How's Your Process?
+(Play), being released on October 7, 2014.
+The band played at The Chapel, San Francisco, in July 2014 and Los Angeles in August 2014.
 The band announced plans to play Tokyo in February 2015 in support of the two albums.
-This will be their first time performing outside of the United States.
-Dot Hacker released their third album, N°3, on January 20, 2017.
+This was their first time performing outside of the United States.
+Dot Hacker released their third album, Nº3, on January 20, 2017.